Being Open - Information for Patients

 At the meeting, someone from the team treating you should:

 - Explain exactly what went wrong and, where possible, why things went wrong;

 - Ask you what you think went wrong and why;

 - Tell you what they’ll do to stop the problem happening again;

 - Let you ask any questions.

-It can sometimes take weeks or months to investigate a problem.
-So it might be that at the first meeting no one can tell you exactly what went wrong.
-However, someone will keep you up-to-date with how the investigation is going.
+It can sometimes take time to investigate a problem.
+It might be that at the first meeting no one can tell you exactly what went wrong.
+However, someone will keep you up to date with how the investigation is going.

 After the meeting you will get a letter of apology.
 This letter will explain how and, if possible, why things went wrong with your treatment.
 If this information isn’t available, you will be told how your case will be investigated and when you can expect more details.
 The letter may also say what the hospital will do to stop the problem happening again.
 You should also be offered support from a counsellor.